CSCS cards for archaeologists – a joint statement from CIfA and FAME

-CIfA already have the mechanisms in place to deal with an increase in applications and our staff and committee are ready to implement these to ensure that applications are dealt with in a timely manner.
 Applications for CIfA accreditation are considered by a Validation committee.
-Applicants are recommended to allow at least eight weeks for the application process.
+Applicants should allow at least eight weeks for the application process, we will email to confirm receipt.
 Remember, it is your responsibility to ensure that you have provided the Validation committee with all the information it needs to consider your application.
-For further information and a schedule of meeting dates and deadlines for submission go to www.archaeologists.net/join/individual.
+For further information and a schedule of meeting dates and deadlines for submission go to.

 How much will it cost and will my employer help me?

 A PQP card from CSCS currently costs £36 and the fee for the health and safety test is £21 (https://www.cscs.uk.com/applying-for-cards/).
 Please check current costs with CSCS and be aware that agencies can charge considerably more.
 You can find further information about the costs of CIfA accreditation here.
 CIfA and FAME will be strongly encouraging Registered Organisations and members who employ staff to support their employees in gaining both CSCS and where appropriate CIfA accreditation.
 Many ROs and other organisations already pay all CSCS costs and contribute at least 50% of their employees’ professional subscriptions. .

 Our organisation needs to get a lot of people onto these new cards quickly.
 What support is CIfA offering?